gamemann/GFL-API-In-Elixir/README.md

 ## Installation
 1. Install a MySQL server.

-2. Modify your environment config in `config/<env>.exs` and configure the MySQL details along with the authorization token (`Token` variable).
+2. Modify your environment config in `config/<env>.exs` and configure the MySQL details along with the authorization token (`token` variable).

 3. Create database by running `mix ecto.create`.